 Generally, there are two ways to connect all of the computers that will use the software: through a Wide Area Network or through the Internet.
 A Wide Area Network (WAN) is a collection of computers that are connected through hardware and software over a large, or “wide” area.

-Internet software delivery is done through an Application Service Provider (ASP) model which allows users anywhere throughout the continuum to use their existing computers and Internet browsers to access the software with a secure username and password.
+Internet software delivery is done through a Software as a Service (SaaS) model which allows users anywhere throughout the continuum to use their existing computers and Internet browsers to access the software with a secure username and password.

-For the actual user, accessing software through an ASP is nearly identical to accessing software through a WAN.
-Administratively, creating and managing a WAN is much more difficult and expensive than utilizing an ASP.
+For the actual user, accessing software through an SaaS is nearly identical to accessing software through a WAN.
+Administratively, creating and managing a WAN is much more difficult and expensive than utilizing an SaaS.

 Foothold Technology saves you the expense of purchasing, operating and maintaining a Wide Area Network by providing its AWARDS HMIS software directly to your continuum securely over the Internet.

 As part of the 2001 Continuum of Care Homeless Assistance Application, HUD made costs associated with the implementation and operation of an HMIS an eligible supportive services expense.
 Now, communities planning to implement or expand an HMIS can seek funding from HUD for the purchase of existing HMIS software, the lease or purchase of necessary computer equipment, and the staffing costs associated with the day-to-day operation of the HMIS (system administration, training, data analysis, reporting, etc.).

 In addition to HUD funding, Continua are using funds from city, county and state governments as well as private foundation and corporate support to pay for the purchase of HMIS software.

 Implementation of Your AWARDS HMIS Software